Menu

 Cryotherapy

 Cryotherapy uses freezing temperatures to kill cancer cells.
-It may be an option for lung cancer patients who are ineligible for surgery.
-Cryotherapy has shown promise in treating NSCLC.
+Cryotherapy has shown promise in treating NSCLC in patients ineligible for surgery.

-Treatment decisions will account for patient health, cancer stage and a number of other factors.
-An asbestos lung cancer specialist can help determine which treatment option is best for your individual situation.
+Individual treatment plans depend on patient health, cancer stage, type of lung cancer and other factors.
+An asbestos lung disease specialist can determine the optimal treatment plan for your unique situation.

 08. Common Questions